Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-In the local object monitoring branch, each object is monitored independently to determine if its action (e.g., body movement, the skeletal pose) is anomalous.
-An anomaly score \b{for each frame}, based on reconstruction \b{loss}, is computed by a GRU-based AE.\s{ and then assigned to each frame.} In the global object monitoring branch, the relationships between objects (e.g., a human, a predicate, and a bike) within a frame are monitored.
-This creates a scene graph where objects and relations are respectively defined as nodes and edges.
-CL is adopted \b{in this global monitoring module}.
-Positive pairs are randomly selected from the normal training set, while negative pairs are generated \b{randomly} from an artificially generated set and verified to ensure that they do not belong to the positive set.
-Note that, unlike CFRAD, IVAD does not consider negative pairs as abnormal samples \b{which is, as discussed above, a reasonable choice since no actual abnormal sample is available in the training phase.} A contrastive loss is employed to minimize the Euclidean distance between positive samples and maximize the distance between positive and negative samples.
-This loss is also utilized to compute anomaly scores for each object in a frame.
-Finally, an in-depth sequential analysis of the statistics \b{on} both object monitoring modules of IVAD is performed to interpret the root cause of anomalies.
-For example, if the cause of an anomaly is from the global object monitoring branch, it is interpreted that the anomaly is caused due to a previously unseen relationship between objects.
-Otherwise, if the source of an anomaly is from the local object monitoring branch, the source of that anomaly is caused due to an anomalous object action.
+In the local branch, each object is monitored independently to determine if its action (e.g., body movement) is anomalous.
+An anomaly score for each frame, based on reconstruction loss, is computed by a GRU-AE.
+In the global branch, the relationships between objects (e.g., a human, a predicate, and a bike) within a frame are monitored.
+This creates a scene graph where objects and predicates (i.e., words that relate two objects) are respectively defined as nodes and edges.
+CL is adopted in this global branch.
+Positive pairs are selected from the normal training set, while negative pairs are randomly generated and verified to ensure that they do not belong to the positive set.
+A contrastive loss is employed to minimize the Euclidean distance between positive samples and maximize the distance between positive and negative samples.
+This loss is also used as an anomaly score for each object in a frame.
+Finally, an in-depth analysis on both branches is performed to interpret the root cause of anomalies.
+If the cause of an anomaly is from the global branch, it is interpreted that the edge-level anomaly is caused due to a previously unseen relationship between objects.
+Otherwise, if the source of an anomaly is from the local branch, it is caused due to an anomalous object action in the graph.

-Overall, IVAD has addressed the challenges seen in previous G-TSAD studies on videos.
-By providing an in-depth model interpretability, IVAD could help to understand the possible change of individual objects and the diversity of relationships between different objects in both \g{intra-variable} and \g{inter-variable} dimensions.
-However, \t{\s{compared with the above CL studies} in terms of \b{creating} negative samples, although IVAD could address the issues of AddGraph and TADDY, i.e. it does not use negative samples as actual abnormal samples, IVAD still uses only a simple random selection technique for the negative \b{sample generation}.
-Randomly selecting negative samples is not \b{sufficient} to capture the full distribution of the negatives; hence, its sampling technique is less reliable than EEG-CGS and mVSG-VFP, and therefore additional sampling strategies are required.}